 The Graduate Certificate in Project Management is a 12 credit graduate-level certificate designed to provide industry content and skills for the professionally minded student.
-The purpose of this graduate certificate is to allow an introduction to the fundamental aspects of Project Management, with an emphasis on planning, organizing, and managing resources to bring about the successful completion of specific project goals.
-The program is for individuals that have at least 2 years of professional experience in project management or management systems.
+This graduate certificate serves as an introduction to the fundamental aspects of Project Management, with an emphasis on planning, organizing, and managing resources to bring about the successful completion of specific project goals.
+The program is for individuals who have at least 2 years of professional experience in project management or management systems.

-The entrance requirements for students entering the graduate certificate program include:
+The admission requirements for students entering the graduate certificate program include: